apacheignite/documentation/production-readiness/capacity-planning-1.md

   "rows": 6
 }
 [/block]
-- About 10 Mb for atomic cache queue delete history controlled by the system property `IgniteSystemProperties.IGNITE_ATOMIC_CACHE_DELETE_HISTORY_SIZE`.

 ## Entry memory usage

 Actual entry memory usage depends on many factors such as JVM implementation and startup parameters, marshaller implementation, cache atomicity and memory mode.
 And certainly the key and the value objects itself.